brooklynrail/brooklynrail-platform/content/events/2022/07/community-listing-art-during-war–-flux-factory-fundraiser-for-ukraine.md

 ---
-title: "Community Listing: Art During War–  Flux Factory Fundraiser for Ukraine "
+title: "Community Listing: Art During War–  Flux Factory, Fundraiser for Ukraine "
 summary: "This is a Live Event on Governors Island "
 date: 2022-07-09T16:00:00-0500
 end_date: 2022-07-09T20:00:00-0500